 Mile End Montreal: A complete guide the best neighbourhood

 The Mile End is a 10 block neighbourhood conveniently sandwiched between Le Plateau du Mont-Royal and Little Italy.
-Despite its small size, this neighbourhood is a microcosm within the city of Montreal.
+Despite its small size, this neighbourhood is a microcosm of all the best parts of Montreal.
 A community primarily based on excellent coffee, enviable fashion and underground artists.
 Can you think of anything better?
 This sector is a melting pot for musicians, artists and a community of Hasidic jews.
 All these unique lifestyles manage to live parallel to one another, shoulder to shoulder, making for a unique district.
-We’ve put together a list of local favorites that offer the best “Mile End Montreal experience”.
+To give you a tour, we’ve put together a list of local favourites that offer the best “Mile End Montreal Experience”.

 Not only is Mile End saturated with vegetarian options, but a few vegan restaurants chains have taken root in the area over the last few years.
 Check these spots out to find out why they’re all the rage in this city.